-EDU 615 Historical Interpretation of Christian Education 4 quarter units/40 clock hours
+EDU 615 Historical Interpretation of Christian Education

 This is an advanced study of the history and development of the Christian educational ministry with special attention to the historical perspectives of key Christian educational theorists.
 Special attention will be given to those in the Reformed tradition and the application of their insights to the educational ministry of the church in the modern era.